05 Feb 2011 No Comments

 “Well, they were certainly happy with you,” she said, handing her the missive.
 Sakura read it quickly, flushing at the kind words of the innkeeper.

 Tsunade laid her hand over a small pile of scrolls, each end bearing colorful and unfamiliar wax seals.
 Sakura looked at them with a puzzled frown.

-“Word travels fast,” the Hokage said wryly to her apprentice.
+“Word travels fast,” said wryly.
 “You have been requested specifically for several missions.”

 Sakura’s eyes went wide.